ionic-team/ionic-site/guide/0.1/1-getting-started.md

 # Chapter 1: Getting Started with Ionic

-If you've used other mobile development frameworks in the past, you should find Ionic fairly similar to use.
-But Ionic contains a lot of code in a lot of different files, and just looking at the directory structure can be quite daunting!

-We also get a lot of questions about where Ionic fits into the mobile development stack.
-Think of Ionic as the front-end UI framework that handles all of the look and feel and UI interactions your app needs in order to be compelling.
-Since Ionic is an HTML5 framework, it needs a native wrapper like Cordova or PhoneGap in order to run as a native app.
-Ionic does not come with any backend services, though we have a few favorites that we are happy to recommend (more on that later).

-Beyond the framework itself, [Drifty](http://drifty.com/), the company behind the open source Ionic framework, provides additional services and tools to make your Ionic development experience better.

 In this first chapter, we are going to walk through the process of downloading Ionic, creating a new app using Ionic, setting up your project to build with Cordova, and testing in device simulators or directly on your devices.
 Then, we will talk a little bit about distributing your app for testing, and getting your app in the various app stores.

 First, we need to start with a note about minimum requirements for building your app with the current release of Ionic.
 First, Ionic only works on recent iPhone and Android devices.
 We support iOS 6+, and Android 4.2+.
 However, since there are a lot of different Android devices, it's possible certain ones might not work.
 As always, we are looking for help testing and improving our device compatibility and would love help from the community on our [GitHub](https://github.com/driftyco/ionic) project.